Acre, Israel: Middle Bronze Age

-Late Bronze
+Late Bronze Age

+Acre was listed as "Aak" among the conquests of the Egyptian pharaoh Thutmose III.

 In the Amarna Period (c.
-1350 BC), there was turmoil in the southern Levant which was part of the Egyptian Empire.
-The Amarna Archive contains letters concerning the ruler of Acco, see Amarna Letter EA245.
+1350 BC), there was turmoil in Egypt's Levantine provinces.
+The Amarna Archive contains letters concerning the ruler(s) of Acco.
+In one, King Biridiya of Megiddo complains to Amenhotep III or Akhenaten of the king of Acre, whom he accuses of treason for releasing the captured Hapiru king Labaya of Shechem instead of delivering him to Egypt.
+Excavations of Tel ʿAkkō have shown that this period of Acre involved industrial production of pottery, metal, and other trade goods.

 Iron Age

-During the Iron Age, Acre was politically and culturally affiliated with Phoenicia.
-In the biblical Book of Judges, Akko appears in a list of the places which the Israelites were not able to conquer from the Canaanites.
-It is later described in the territory of the tribe of Asher and, according to Josephus's later account, was reputed to have been ruled by one of Solomon's provincial governors.
-Around 725BC, Acre joined Sidon and Tyre in a revolt against the Neo-Assyrian emperor Shalmaneser V.
+Acre continued as a Phoenician city and was referenced as a Phoenician city by the Assyrians.
+Josephus, however, claimed it as a province of the Kingdom of Israel under Solomon.

+Around 725 BC, Acre joined Sidon and Tyre in a revolt against the Neo-Assyrian emperor Shalmaneser V. There is a clear destruction layer in the ruins, probably dating to the 7th century BC.

 Persian period and classical-Greek antiquity

-Strabo refers to the city as once a rendezvous for the Persians in their expeditions against Egypt.
-According to historians such as Diodurus Siculus and Strabo, King Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
-In December 2018 archaeologists digging at the site of Tell Keisan in Acre unearthed the remains of a Persian military outpost that might have played a role in the successful 525 BC Achaemenid invasion of Egypt.
+Acre served as a major port of the Persian Empire, with Strabo noting its importance in campaigns against the Egyptians.
+According to Strabo and Diodurus Siculus, Cambyses II attacked Egypt after massing a huge army on the plains near the city of Acre.
+The Persians expanded the town westward and probably improved its harbor and defenses.
+In December 2018, archaeologists digging at the site of Tell Keisan in Acre unearthed the remains of a Persian military outpost that might have played a role in the successful 525 BC Achaemenid invasion of Egypt.
+The city's industrial production continued into the late Persian era, with particularly expanded iron works.

 The Persian-period fortifications at Tell Keisan were later heavily damaged during Alexander's fourth-century BC campaign to drive the Achaemenids out of the Levant.

 After Alexander's death, his main generals divided his empire among themselves.
 At first, the Egyptian Ptolemies held the land around Acre.
 Ptolemy II renamed the city Ptolemais in his own and his father's honour in the 260s BC.